nathanansel28/40.014-ESA-webapp/README.md

-# Gantt: An Operation Scheduling Web App
+# Gantt: An Operations Scheduling Web App
 Access a preview of our project here (read-only): https://nathanansel28.github.io/40.014-ESA-webapp/

 This project was built using these technologies.